 Increased cancer risk is often associated with smoking, obesity, and UV radiation, but the role of alcohol remains largely overlooked.
 However, the International Agency for Research on Cancer (IARC) has classified alcoholic beverages – and the ethanol within them – as Group 1 Carcinogens, meaning they are known to cause cancer in humans (Figure 1).
-This classification reflects the strong evidence that alcohol consumption contributes to many types of cancer, including breast, colorectal, and liver cancers in humans.
+This classification reflects strong evidence that alcohol consumption contributes to many types of cancer, including breast, colorectal, liver, and esophageal cancers.
 Despite its widespread consumption, alcohol poses a significant, often modifiable risk for cancer development.
-In this article, we’ll explore how alcohol acts as a carcinogen and why reducing its intake could play a crucial role in cancer prevention.
+In this article, we explore how alcohol acts as a carcinogen and why reducing its intake could play a crucial role in cancer prevention.

 The Alcohol-Cancer Link at a Glance

-According to the World Health Organization (WHO), alcohol is responsible for approximately 4% of all cancer cases worldwide.
+According to the World Health Organization (WHO), alcohol is responsible for approximately 4% of all cancer cases in the European Region and other sources say similar numbers are reported worldwide.
 In 2020, over 740,000 cancer cases globally were attributed to alcohol consumption.
 Research demonstrates that there is no safe level of alcohol consumption when it comes to cancer prevention.
-The less alcohol your drink, the lower your cancer risk.
+The amount of alcohol you drink directly affects your cancer risk.

 This risk is further amplified when alcohol consumption is combined with tobacco use, as illustrated in Figure 2.